wulkano/Aperture/README.md

 Type: `string`<br>
 Default: `undefined`

 Audio source to include in the screen recording.
-Should be one of the `id`'s from `aperture.getAudioSources()`.
+Should be one of the `id`'s from `aperture.audioDevices()`.

 ##### videoCodec